 The other unusual feature of our type system is the family of operators OK_t (one for each named type t) used to perform run-time validation of their argument.
 For each named type t, we assume given a set PV(t) of permitted values for type t.
 (We actually allow PV(t) to be undefined for some types t, which we take to mean that all values of type t are valid.)
 The expression $OK_t(e)$ checks whether the value of e is in PV(t); if yes, it returns the value unchanged; if no, it aborts the execution of the applet and reports an error.
 In the evaluation rules, the "yes" case corresponds to rule 23; there is no rule for the "no" case, meaning that no evaluation derivation exists if an OK_t test fails.
 In effect, we do not distinguish between failure of OK_t and non-termination.
-At any rate, we must not return the err result when OK_t fails: no write violation occurred.
+At any rate, we must not return the err result when OK_t fails: no write violation has occurred yet.

 By varying PV(t), we can control precisely the values of type t that will pass run-time validation.
-For instance, $PV(\mathtt{filename})$ could consist of all strings referencing files under the applet's temporary directory $/\mathtt{tmp/applet}.x$, a new directory that is created empty at the beginning of the applet's execution.
+For instance, PV(filename) could consist of all strings referencing files under the applet's temporary directory /tmp/applet.x, a new directory that is created empty at the beginning of the applet's execution.
 Combined with the techniques described in section 5, this would ensure that only files in this temporary directory can be accessed by the applet.
-Similarly, the set $PV(\mathtt{widget})$ could consist of all widget descriptors referring to widgets that are children of the applet's top widget, thus preventing the applet from interacting with widgets belonging to the browser.
-Other examples of run-time validation include checking cryptographic signatures on data structures that the applet must carry around without tampering with.
+Similarly, the set PV(widget) could consist of all GUI widget descriptors referring to widgets that are children of the applet's top widget, thus preventing the applet from interacting with widgets belonging to the browser.
+Other examples of run-time validation include checking cryptographic signatures on the applet code itself or on sensitive data presented by the applet.

-In practice, validation $OK_t(e)$ involves not only the value of its argument e, but also external information such as the identity of the principal, and possibly user replies to dialog boxes.
-A typical example is the Java SecurityManager class, which determines the identity of the principal by inspection of the call stack.
+In practice, validation $OK_t(e)$ involves not only the value of its argument e, but also external information such as the identity of the principal, extra capability arguments passed to the validation functions, and possibly user replies to dialog boxes.
+A typical example is the Java SecurityManager class, which determines the identity of the principal by inspection of the call stack [43].
 For simplicity, we still write OK_t as a function of the value of its argument.